-It is no use to put someone in charge whose vision for the CRM environment doesn’t play well with a direction you want to move your business towards.
+It is no use to put someone in charge whose vision for the CRM environment doesn’t play well with the direction you want to move your business towards.
 Knowing the overarching objectives of a company and having a vision that serves the ongoing initiatives for the ongoing innovation will ensure alignment in priorities between your Salesforce administrator and leadership.
-Remember that admin can have a great and efficient vision, but maybe not the one you need right now.
+Remember that an admin can have a great and efficient vision, but maybe not the one you need right now.

 Experienced project manager

 You put a person in charge of developing and maintaining your entire sales funnel on a technical side.
 This is a job that requires multi-tasking, working in deadlines, cooperating with many people and serving the rest of the team.
-Not everyone can jump onboard and do the job right away, but it is your responsibility to place someone, who has proven track record in organizational skills and management.
+Not everyone can jump on board and do the job right away, but it is your responsibility to place someone, who has a proven track record in organizational skills and management.

 The understanding of the platform will come later, but these skills don’t develop that easily.